 The recent rash of headlines touting the new “TikTok roller skating trend” reminded me a lot about why I started my website and social media pages back in 2014.

-I was struck by how often media coverage on roller skating was centered around white women in some strange exclusionary form of “girl power.”
+I was struck by how often media coverage on roller skating was centered around white women in some strange, exclusionary form of “girl power.”
 I had been an avid roller skater for nearly 5 years by then.
 Although I am white, I didn’t look like that, and neither did the people I skated with.
 My intention was to use my privilege to amplify those who weren’t being seen.

-These recent articles centered skating around white influencers and erased the African-American communities that have been nurturing and elevating this activity for decades.
+Many of these articles centered skating around white influencers and erased the African-American communities that have been nurturing and elevating this activity for decades.

 Despite black skaters’ apparent erasure from the press, they have had some of the most significant impact on our culture.

-- If it wasn’t for a black man, Bill Butler, we’d all likely still be skating to organ music at the local rink.
+If it wasn’t for a black man, Bill Butler, we’d all likely still be skating to organ music at the local rink.

-- Since Co-vid19, many skaters are just now discovering quad skating outdoors.
+Since Co-vid19, many skaters are just now discovering quad skating outdoors.
 However, one of the countries’ longest-running advocates for outdoor roller skating is a black man, David Miles Jr. out of San Francisco, CA.

 Even the film makers of the 2018 HBO documentary “United Skates” embarked on their original journey thinking that roller skating was dying off with the last of the original New York “roller disco” skaters.
 They soon learned that there was a whole vibrant movement of adult roller skating they’d never heard of.
 To their credit, they worked tirelessly with those skaters for over 5 years to get their story told on a bigger scale.